Get email notifications on new posts:

 You often hear about two categories of loans: “prime” and “subprime”.
 In reality, this is not a dichotomy but a spectrum.

 At the top end are loans issued to the most financially-stable borrowers at very low interest rates, close to “prime” (the absolute lowest interest chargeable by banks).
-This market is controlled by banks and huge credit companies: Only they have enough money to lend to make a significant profit out of such low interest levels.
+This market is controlled by banks and huge credit companies: Only they have enough money to lend, to make a significant profit out of such low interest levels.

 Any borrower who is even slightly less financially-stable is considered a “subprime” borrower.
 Banks and large credit companies treat such borrowers with suspicion, and either deny their loan request or offer restrictive terms.
+This is the target audience of non-bank lenders and crowdfunding platforms.
+Each lender and platform focuses on different risk profiles, but either way, there is a real risk that borrowers fail to repay their loans.

 Loan Risk – With Default Protection